Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Phase Space of the Scattering Map

 In Sections~\ref{Sec:SeriesRepresentation} and~\ref{sec:ApproximationError}, we have obtained a series representation of the scattering maps $\sm(I,\phi)$ with small approximation error.
 This representation is valid on an annulus $\domain$ inside the NHIM (see Equation~\eqref{eq:domainI}).
 Thus we can now iterate the scattering map in $\domain$.

-To explore the global phase space of the scattering map, we perform the following experiment: take $100$ initial conditions equi-distributed on the line $\left\{I\in[0,7],\ \phi=0\right\}$, and iterate each initial condition 1000 times by the scattering map.
-The resulting phase space portrait is shown in Figure~\ref{fig:phase_port_SM}.
+To explore the global phase space of the scattering map, we perform the following experiment: \PR{take $100$ initial conditions equi-distributed on the line $\left\{I\in[0,7],\ \phi=0\right\}$, and iterate each initial condition 1000 times by the scattering map just to draw smooth enough curves from continuous invariant sets.} \PB{Take $300\times 300$ initial conditions evenly distributed in $\domain$, and iterate each initial condition 100 times by the scattering map.} The resulting phase space portrait is shown in Figure~\ref{fig:phase_port_SM}.

 Notice that the scattering map~\eqref{eq:sm}, rewritten as

 can be seen as a perturbation of the integrable map $(I,\phi)\mapsto (I'=I,\phi'=\phi-\omega(I))$, as long as the derivatives of $\gft$ are small enough.
 The frequency $-\omega(I)$ represents the \emph{phase shift} of the map $(I,\phi)\mapsto (I'=I,\phi'=\phi-\omega(I))$.